QubesOS/qubes-doc/QubesLists.md

 Qubes Mailing Lists
 ===================

-Please send all the questions regarding Qubes to one of the following mailing lists:
+Please send all the questions regarding Qubes to one of the following mailing lists.
+Please do **not** send questions to individual Qubes developers.
+By sending a message to list, you not only give other a chance to help you, but you also might help others by making the discussion public.

 The `qubes-users` mailing list
 ------------------------------